heavyblotto/memorativa/docs/design.md

 > Signs and symbols rule the world, not words nor laws.

-Humans are animals who think, using both reason and imagination.
+Humans are animals who think, using both intellect and imagination.
 The products of thinking activity are ideas and concepts.

 A working model for thought(1):